Bi-Lagrangian structures and Teichm\"uller theory: Lagrangian foliations and affine structures

 If $M$ is a complex manifold, a \emph{complex symplectic structure} $\omega$ is a closed nondegenerate $(2,0)$-form.
-The assumption on $\omega$ implies that it is a holomorphic form: it is locally of the form $\omega = \omega_{ij} \upd z^i \wedge \upd z^j$ in a complex chart $(z^i)$ on $M$, where the $\omega_{ij}$s are holomorphic functions on $M$.
+This definition implies that $\omega$ is holomorphic: it is locally written $\omega = \omega_{ij} \upd z^i \wedge \upd z^j$ in a complex chart $(z^i)$ on $M$, where the $\omega_{ij}$ are holomorphic functions.
 Note that we use the Einstein notation that implies summation over repeated indices.
-In this category, a \emph{complex Lagrangian submanifold} is a holomorphically embedded half-dimensional submanifold $f: N \to M$ such that$f^{*}\omega=0$.
+In this category, a \emph{complex Lagrangian submanifold} is a holomorphically embedded half-dimensional submanifold $\iota : N \hookrightarrow M$ such that $\iota^{*}\omega=0$.
 Note that both the real and imaginary parts of $\omega$ are real symplectic structures on $M$, and a complex Lagrangian submanifold is real Lagrangian for both $\Real(\omega)$ and $\Imag(\omega)$.
-A \emph{complex Lagrangian foliation} is a foliation $\mathcal{F}$ of $M$ such that each leaf $N\in\mathcal{F}$ is a complex Lagrangian submanifold.
+A \emph{complex Lagrangian foliation} is a foliation $\mathcal{F}$ of $M$ with complex Lagrangian leaves.

 In either the smooth or complex setting, let $p: M \to B$ be a fiber bundle where $(M,\omega)$ is a symplectic manifold.
 The fiber bundle $p:M\to B$ is called a \emph{Lagrangian fibration} if for every $b\in B,$ the fiber $p^{-1}(b)$ is Lagrangian in $M$.
 Therefore, the total space of any Lagrangian fibration has a Lagrangian foliation.
 Conversely, given a symplectic manifold with a Lagrangian foliation, projection to the leaf space yields a Lagrangian fibration in any sufficiently small open set.